Property Guides · Last updated 3 June 2026

 Risks to Be Aware Of

 La Linea is not a risk-free market.
-Buyers should be aware of:
+Buyers should factor in the following before committing:

-- Legal due diligence is non-negotiable.
-Spain's property legal framework is different from the UK's.
-Always use a qualified Spanish solicitor (abogado) independent of the selling agent.
-Do not skip the NIE process.
+• Legal due diligence is non-negotiable.
+Spain's property framework is different from the UK's.
+Always use a qualified Spanish abogado who is independent of the selling agent.
+The NIE (Número de Identificación de Extranjero) application is handled at the National Police in Algeciras for La Linea residents.
+Do not skip this step.

-- Building condition varies enormously.
-Older La Linea stock can have serious structural or legal issues.
+• Building condition varies enormously.
+Older La Linea stock can carry serious structural or legal issues.
 Commission a full survey before any offer becomes binding.

-- Speculation risk: Some properties near the border have already been priced ahead of treaty benefits.
-The best value is in properties priced on current fundamentals, not future speculation.
+• Speculation pricing near the border.
+Some properties close to La Verja are already priced ahead of treaty benefits.
+Best value is typically in properties priced on current fundamentals rather than anticipated future uplift.

 The Bottom Line